ding05/data_structures/huffman_coding_tree/README.md

 2. Navigate to [this](.) directory, which contains the README.md file.
 3. Run the program as a module: `python -m converter -h`.
 This will print the help message.
 4. Run the program as a module with real inputs: `python -m converter <input_freq_filepath> <input_expression_filepath> <output_filepath> <message_filepath>`
-   For the input for encoding, i.e. `python -m converter resources/FreqTable.txt resources/ClearText.txt ClearText_Output.txt ClearText_Message.txt`
+   For the input for encoding, i.e. `python -m converter resources/FreqTable.txt resources/ClearText.txt resources/ClearText_Output.txt resources/ClearText_Message.txt`
-   For the input for decoding, i.e. `python -m converter resources/FreqTable.txt resources/Encoded.txt Encoded_Output.txt Encoded_Message.txt`
+   For the input for decoding, i.e. `python -m converter resources/FreqTable.txt resources/Encoded.txt resources/Encoded_Output.txt resources/Encoded_Message.txt`

 ### converter Usage: